-\subparagraph*{Manuscript organisation.} Section~\ref{sec:simple} is a gentle and intuitive introduction to our approach.
-Section~\ref{sec:dec} introduces our dag tree decomposition, the dynamic programming for counting homomorphisms, and the corresponding running time bounds.
-Section~\ref{sec:twbound} bounds the dag treewidth for several classes of patterns, leading to our faster algorithms.
-Finally, Section~\ref{sec:lb} proves our lower bounds.
-All missing proof can be found in the Appendix.
+In Section~\ref{sec:simple} we build the intuition with a gentle introduction to our approach.
+In Section~\ref{sec:dec} we give our dag tree decomposition and the dynamic program for counting homomorphisms.
+In Section~\ref{sec:twbound} we show how to compute good dag tree decompositions.
+Finally, in Section~\ref{sec:lb} we prove the lower bounds.